 When I cooled down enough to want freedom more than retribution,

 I began to ask an important question: what would the apology mean to me?
-I’d never brought that question into the picture before, but it seemed important now.
+I’d never considered that question before, but it seemed important now.
 Why did I feel that I needed the apology?
-What would the words “I’m sorry” prove to me now?
+What would the words “I’m sorry” prove anyway?
 And then it hit me…Justification.

 Generally, the “apology” is what the ego wants/needs to continue feeling affirmed in a situation.
-The apology, as much as we might feel we need it, is really a way to keep the experience alive.
-It’s how the ego intends to prove that the other person was Wrong all along, and you were Right…still.
+Holding out for an apology, as much as we might feel we need it, is really just a way to keep the experience alive.
+It’s how the ego intends to prove that the other person was Wrong all along, and you are Right…still.

-Sometimes when we practice forgiveness, we maintain judgments that linger, even when we have forgiven.
+Sometimes when we practice forgiveness, we want to hold onto our judgments.
 Revisiting old wounds doesn’t mean that we haven’t really forgiven a person or circumstances, it just means that we’re human and our egos can flare up and remind us how pissed off we once were.

 But if we examine our need for an apology closely,

 beyond forgiveness and the idea of “right” and “wrong” is a better place called acceptance.
 Wanting an apology is, in a sense, wanting the past to be different, and it can’t be.
 Acceptance doesn’t need anything to be fixed and therefore doesn’t need to have justice.
 Acceptance takes things as they are.
-It allows you to say, “I am okay, even with the hurt.
-I can release the other person to have their own experience of awareness, healing, and revelation according to their own timeline.”
+It allows you to recognize that you’re okay, even with the hurt.
+You can release the other person to have their own experience of awareness, healing, and revelation according to their own timeline.

 You might also like: Regain Confidence After an Abusive Relationship